halex5000/react-advanced-workshop/README.md

   - ### Use our template :hot_pepper::hot_pepper:

-    If you would prefer to try editing the server file to work with LaunchDarkly, we've include a base template in teh `/api` folder.
+    If you would prefer to try editing the server file to work with LaunchDarkly, we've include a base template in the `/api` folder.
 You do not have to use Docker, instead you can run the following bash script to create the postgres database locally.
-If you haven't installed postgres, you'll need to do that first before you can use this script: https://www.postgresql.org/download/
+If you haven't [installed postgres](https://www.postgresql.org/download/), you'll need to do that first before you can use this script.

     ```
     set -e